-- open pit and underground mining are complete, - OGNZL is satisfied that there will be no continuation of mining,
+- open pit and underground mining are complete, - OGNZL is satisfied that there will be no continuation of mining, - a decision has been made that lake filling can commence.

 In recent years, significant efforts were made refining the pit wall runoff sampling, analysis and mapping the geology of the wall to provide a refined alteration map.
 This information was used to remodel the lake water quality predictions.
-As part of the Martha Project consenting in 2018, AECOM remodelled the lake water quality.
+As part of the Martha Project consenting in 2018, AECOM remodelled the predicted lake water quality.